 New to the Nursing Program

-NEW for Spring 2017: Expand your global perspective of nursing by completing practicum hours in Florence, Italy.
-Through this unique partnership, you will experience and develop an understanding of the culture and health care system of Italy.
+Expand your global perspective of nursing by participating in a travel abroad experience in Florence Italy.
+Through this unique partnership, you will experience and develop an understanding of the culture and healthcare system of Italy.